M.Sc., Molecular Biology, Lawyer and Patent Agent in Canada and in the United States, Partner

 She also worked for two years at a major intellectual property firm in Montreal before returning to ROBIC in 2008.

 Gabrielle Moisan is a member of the life sciences committee and the training committee at ROBIC.
-She is also assistant editor of ROBIC’s quarterly newsletter.
+She is also assistant editor of ROBIC’s bimonthly newsletter.

 - Member of the Québec Bar (1998)